 - Weight: 42 to 60 pounds for males, and 35 to 50 pounds for females

 - Height: 20 to 23 inches for males, and 17 to 21 inches for females

-- Color: The most common coat colors for Portuguese Water Dogs are black, black and white, and brown, though their coat color may also be white or silver-tipped.
+- Coat and Color: Wavy or tightly curled; black, black and white, and brown, though coat color may also be white or silver-tipped.

 - Life Expectancy: 10 to 13 Years

 Characteristics of the Portuguese Water Dog

 History of the Portuguese Water Dog

 The Portuguese water dog is an ancient breed, with the first written description of the breed appearing in an account written by a monk in 1297.
 Portuguese water dogs, often called “Porties,” are close relatives of another ancient breed, the poodle.
 It’s thought that modern Portuguese water dogs and poodles developed from the same genetic pool, with distinct historical paths separating the breeds in terms of personality, appearance, and temperament.